zouanchao/UI-TARS-desktop/CONTRIBUTING.md

 #### Packages

+##### Latest version

-If you want to publish the packages to the npm registry, you can run the following command:
+If you want to publish the `latest` version packages to the npm registry, you can run the following command:

 1. `pnpm changeset` to specify the changelogs for the packages you want to publish
 2. Git commit and push to the `release-pkgs/${version}` branch, create a PR targeting `main` branch, titled `release(pkgs): ${version}`
 3. `pnpm run publish:packages` to publish the packages in latest `origin/main` branch after the PR is merged

+##### Beta version

+If you want to publish the `beta` version packages to the npm registry, you can run the following command:

+1. `pnpm changeset` to specify the changelogs for the packages you want to publish
+2. Git commit and push to the branch
+3. `pnpm run publish-beta:packages` to publish the packages in current branch

 ### Documentation